Entropy production of active particles in underdamped regime: Particles in confinement

+\ee Note that the second and fourth formulas do not directly depend on the velocity and so apply to models in the overdamped regime.

 The stationary distribution $\rho$ is a function of three vector variables, $\rho\equiv \rho({\bf r},{\bf v},{\bf f})$.
 As shown above, ${\bf f}$ is not an independent variable.
 It is on average correlated with other vector variables $\langle {\bf f}\cdot{\bf r}\rangle$ and $\langle {\bf f}\cdot{\bf v}\rangle$, where the magnitude of correlations is related to the dissipation of heat.
 To determine correlations between ${\bf r}$ and ${\bf v}$, we insert $g=r^2$ into Eq. (\ref{eq:kramer-t}).
-The result is \be 0 = \langle {\bf r}\cdot{\bf v} \rangle \ee indicating the absence of correlations.
-It is noted that the relation in Eq. (\ref{eq:g1}) is a consequence of this absence of correlations since ${\bf F}$ is a function of a particle position.
+The result is \be 0 = \langle {\bf r}\cdot{\bf v} \rangle \ee indicating the absence of correlations for this pair of vectors.

-The third formulation in Eq. (\ref{eq:pi_all}) can be identified as average power input, indicating the violation of the first law of thermodynamics.
-Note that the other two forces ${\bf F}$ and $\pmb{\eta}\mu^{-1}$ do not contribute to the power input.
-The force ${\bf F}$ does not contribute as a result of Eq. (\ref{eq:g1}), and in the case of thermal force we have $\langle \pmb{\eta}\cdot {\bf v}\rangle = nD/\tau_r$ (this result is obtained from analyzing the Langevin equation).
-But this contributions is subtracted in Eq. (\ref{eq:w-0}) as a consequence of the fluctuation-dissipation theorem.